timofeysie/socius/README.md

 Just how do those get created?
 When we do a build?
 In the [third part](https://dev.to/johnwoodruff91/component-libraries-with-stenciljs---your-first-component-3b7p) of the component library tutorial, it just shows how to replace the my-component with mtn-button component using text replace.
 At what point did the components.d.ts file get updated then?

+Changing the library name and re-compiling added the Folia element.
+Still it seems like there must be a CLI command to do this...

 ## Decorators

+A brief description of the decorators offered by StencilJS.

 * @State() decorator is used to manage data that is internal to the component.
 * @Element() method returns an instance of the host HTMLElement of the component.
 * @Method() decorator exposes class methods on the public API for the component.
+* @Event()  can define an EventEmitter to emit [custom events](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events)
+* @Listen() decorator - a shorthand way of listening to a DOM Event (ours or standard events such as the scroll event).
+* @Watch() decorator for a specific property on the component class, and decorates a method which is called upon that property being changed.

 ## Initial project setup